zoroMari/fitness-tracker/README.md

 This is an interesting project that provides a tools for tracking and logging your fitness exercises.

-You can start/pause and storp your selected exercise at any time and save your progress.
+You can start/pause and stop your selected exercise at any time and save your progress.

 You can also see all your past exercises in a convenient table with sorting and filtering, as well as check your previous progress.